wolfSSL/wolfssl/wolfcrypt/src/port/maxim/README.md

 ## Supported Algos
-Using these defines will replace software implentations with a call to the hardware.
+Using these defines will replace software implementations with a call to the hardware.

 `#define MAX3266X_RNG`